 Yes I know this is a bar of soap, but I promise if works just as good if not better then liquid soap.
 This actually helps with preventing build up as well as removing it.
 The soap is essentially plain, this make its easier to rinse out as well as make suds that can penetrate through the locs.

-The brand I pointed out is one that I use sometimes and its cheap and in many popular grocery stores.
-There are many things you could wash your with, what I am recommending is that whatever you use to have as few chemicals as possible.
+The brand I pointed out is one that I use sometimes because its cheap and available in many popular grocery stores.
+There are many other soap bars you could wash your with, what I am recommending is that whatever you use to have as few chemicals as possible.
+The more natural, the better.

 To use the bar, make sure you hair is completely wet first.
 Then rub the bar in a circular motion on your hair until you see a heavy layer of suds, then you can put the bar down and use both hands to wash your hair, be sure to get as many suds through the locs as possible.